khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 #### External links

-Make it clear in the link text that the link is external.
-If it's not possible the link text clear, use the external link icon.
+Make it clear in the link text that the link is external or use the external link icon.
 * **Example:** View accessibility guidelines on the [W3C site](https://www.w3.org/TR/WCAG21/).

 #### Placement and styling